wenjunche/openfin-log-manager-service/README.md

 # openfin-log-manager-service

 This repo is an example of node service that supports OpenFin application log management.
-More detauls about log managemnent can be found [here](https://developers.openfin.co/docs/log-management)
+More details about log managemnent can be found [here](https://developers.openfin.co/docs/log-management)

 ## Installation and build